SAVE THE DATE! The Bike Cleveland Fundo takes place Sept 7th, 2019!

 Q: Are children allowed to ride?

 A: Absolutely!
 But anyone under the age of 18 must ride with a parent or guardian.
-Know that this is an open street ride, meaning you will be riding with car traffic, make sure you are comfortable riding 30 or 65 miles if you choose those options.
+Know that this is an open street ride, meaning you will be riding with car traffic, so make sure you are comfortable riding 10, 30 or 60 miles when you choose an option.

 Q: Where / When do I pick up my registration packet?

 A: Packet pickup will be available at The Hub at Edgewater Park on Friday evening and also on Saturday morning.
-Please check back closer to the event date for exact times.
+Exact times will be included in pre-ride emails to registered riders.

 Q: Can I ride on anything other than a bicycle?
-Like… my razor scooter or skate board or skates?
+Like…my scooter or skateboard?

 A: No. While we encourage exercise in all forms, this is a bike event and for everyone’s safety we are limiting it to bikes only.